MEDICINE SEARCH APP

 1. Pharmacy queue

-You’re buying a cough syrup for the child.
-At the counter the pharmacist asks whether you already have a fever reducer — the cough could worsen overnight.
-You type “paracetamol”, see the pharmacy icon on one of the results.
-You have it.
-You don’t buy.
+You’re buying cough syrup for your child.
+At the counter, the pharmacist asks whether you already have medicine for fever — the cough could worsen overnight.
+You type “paracetamol” and see the medicine-cabinet icon on one of the results.
+You have it, so you do not buy it.

 2. Telemedicine prescription

-A telemedicine doctor sent you an e-prescription for a drug you don’t recognize.
+A telemedicine doctor sent you an e-prescription for a medicine you do not recognise.
 Before filling it, you type the name and open the medicine card.
-You read the “Contraindications” section in the SPC — it’s not recommended for people with renal impairment, which applies to your mother.
-Before the appointment, you talk to the doctor about an alternative.
+You read the “Contraindications” section in the SmPC — it is not recommended for people with renal impairment, which applies to your mother.
+Before the pharmacy visit, you talk to the doctor about an alternative.

 The pharmacy is out of the prescribed medicine.
 The pharmacist proposes a substitute.
-You type the substitute’s name, check the “Active substance” section — if it’s the same INN as your original, you can switch.
-If different, medicine substitutes will show the full list of alternatives.
+You type the substitute’s name and check the “Active ingredient” section — if it’s the same INN as your original, you can switch.
+If it’s different, medicine substitutes will show the full list of alternatives.

 5. Caring for an older relative

-Your mother prescribed herself a new medicine after a doctor’s visit.
-She calls to have you “check it”.
-You type the name, read the dosing section for her age group — confirming the dose is appropriate.
+Your mother has been prescribed a new medicine after a doctor’s visit.
+She calls to ask you to “check it”.
+You type the name and read the dosage section for her age group, making sure the dose is appropriate.
 The “Drug interactions” section shows whether the new medicine is safe alongside the blood-pressure medicines she already takes.

 Search vs. AI recognition — when to use which